b04505009/STM32F303RE-Development-on-Mac/README.md

 ![Image of board config](https://github.com/b04505009/STM32F303RE-Development-on-Mac/blob/master/CLion%20error.png)

-This error seems to be caused by update CMake project with STM32CubeMX project repeatly.
+This error seems to be caused by updating CMake project with STM32CubeMX project repeatly.

 ## To fix this: